bauglir/graduation-presentation/conclusion/01-conclusions.md

 # Conclusions

+* Computer-Aided Algorithm Design is feasible

-* Significant performance gains
+* For expensive loss functions significant performance gains can be achieved

 * Not applicable out of the box

 * Numerical issues with Gaussian Processes

-* Investigate how well the algorithm scales
+* Investigate how well the algorithm scales to higher dimensional problems

 .notes Smoothness constraints have to be satisfied (i.e. it must be possible to model EL using a Gaussian Process) and input distribution of X has to be Gaussian.
 Numerical issues arise from the use of covariance matrices and inverting them.